Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and X-Ray Free Electron Lasers

 \subsection{Modulation Wavefront Orientation}

-Let us suppose that a modulated electron beam moves along the $z$-axis of a Cartesian $(x,y,z)$ system in the lab frame.
-As an example, suppose that the modulation wavefront is perpendicular to the velocity $v_z$.
-How to measure this orientation?
-A moving electron bunch changes its position with time.
-The natural way to do this is to answer the question: when does each electron cross the $y$-axis of the reference system?
-If we have adopted a method for timing distant events (i.e. a synchronization convention), we can also specify a method for measuring the orientation of the modulation wavefront: if electrons located at the position with maximum density cross the $y$-axis simultaneously at certain position $z$, then the modulation wavefront is perpendicular to $z$-axis.
-In other words, the modulation wavefront is defined as a plane of simultaneous events (the events being the arrival of particles located at maximum density): in short, a "plane of simultaneity".
+Let us consider a modulated electron beam propagating along the $z$-axis of a Cartesian coordinate system $(x,y,z)$ in the laboratory frame.
+For example, assume that the modulation wavefront is perpendicular to the beam velocity $v_z$.
+How can we determine this orientation?

+As the electron bunch moves, its position changes over time.
+A natural way to characterize the orientation of the modulation wavefront is to ask: at what time does each electron cross the $y$-axis of the reference frame?

+If a synchronization convention has been adopted—i.e., a method for timing distant events—we can use it to define the orientation of the modulation wavefront.
+Specifically, if electrons corresponding to the region of maximum density cross the $y$-axis simultaneously at a given position $z$, then the wavefront is perpendicular to the $z$-axis.
+In other words, the modulation wavefront can be identified as a plane of simultaneous events—where the events are the arrivals of electrons at the point of maximum density.
+In short, it is a plane of simultaneity.
-Let us formulate the initial conditions in the lab frame in terms of orientation of the modulation wavefront and beam velocity.
-Suppose that $v_z$ is the velocity of the comoving frame $R(\tau)$ with respect to the lab frame $K(\tau)$ along the common $z$-axis in positive direction.
-In the lab frame we select a special type of coordinate system, a Lorentz coordinate system to be precise.
-Within a Lorentz frame (i.e. inertial frame with Lorentz coordinates), Einstein's synchronization of distant clocks and Cartesian space coordinates $(x,y,z)$ are enforced.
-In order to have this, we impose that $R$ is connected to $K$ by the Lorentz boost $L(\vec{v}_z)$, with $\vec{v}_z$, which transforms a given four vector event $X$ in space-time into $X_R = L(\vec{v_z})X$.